apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *environment/env/envi* :
     All defined environment variables.
+    Returns each as its own field.

 * *get_trace_mask/gtmk* :
     The current trace mask.
 Read-only version of *set_trace_mask*.
+    See the description of the four letter command *stmk* for more details.
     Returns "tracemask".

 * *initial_configuration/icfg* :